olutmatkaijian/CSS_DB/README.md

 This system is static and lacks interactivity or actual query logic—tasks better suited for JavaScript or server-side languages.
 But it creatively uses CSS selectors to approximate "queries" in a visual, declarative way.
 ```

 See the appropriate html file in this repo.
+And explanation.md for an explanation of why this is not a smart way to do things according to the glorious neural engine.